-Stealth Search Engine Offers Private Internet Browsing The Spark of Genius Series highlights a unique feature of startups and is made possible by Microsoft BizSpark.
+Stealth Search Engine Offers Private Internet Browsing.
+The Spark of Genius Series highlights a unique feature of startups and is made possible by Microsoft BizSpark.
 If you would like to have your startup considered for inclusion, please see the details here.
 Name: Stealth Quick Pitch: Search the web anonymously Genius Idea: Stealth is a search engine that does not store cookies, track IP addresses or save search terms.
 Your internet footprint can be minimized with a new stealthy search.
 The Stealth search engine allows users to search the Internet without being trailed by cookies and other tracking devices.

+Cisco shows why mobile data throttling is a load of crap.
 If you hate wireless data throttling, thank Cisco for making your argument against the practice that much easier.
 The telecommunications company says it expects at least 100 million smartphone users to exceed one gigabyte of data monthly in 2012.
 That is a large group of users with significant data needs.
 But wait -- wasn't I just told that the average user doesn't need gigabytes of data, you ask?
-Cisco shows why mobile data throttling is a load of crap
+Yes you were: I wrote about it last week as part of the bigger story of AT&T's plan to screw its longtime customers with unlimited data plans, and the topic has been covered ad nauseum by the tech media at large for years.